 The El Cap remained a popular choice for travelers even through the 1960s due to the scenic views and fast schedule between Los Angeles and Chicago.
 While downgrades did occur, even on the El Cap (including being combined with the Super Chief by the late 1960s), the Santa Fe did not waiver in excellent on board services right until the end when Amtrak took over the Santa Fe's vast and vaunted passenger operations on May 1, 1971.
 Today, amazingly, some of the Santa Fe's Hi-Level coaches remain in operation on the Amtrak system, along with the passenger carrier’s newer Superliners.

 For more reading on the Santa Fe you might want to consider Santa Fe Railway from Steve Glischinski.
 Of course, being that the Santa Fe is our country's most legendary railroad hundreds of publications (many quite good) have been written about it over the years detailing various subjects.
 However, this book will at least give you a general overview and history of the Santa Fe (filled with many, excellent, historical and colorful photographs) at which point you can decide if you are interested in further books of study on the railroad.
 Even if you are a historian of the ATSF and have not seen this book I'm sure you will enjoy it!

-And, for more reading on the Santa Fe's famous El Capitan you might want to consider the book Super Chief and El Capitan by author Patrick Dorin.
-The book gives a detailed, comprehensive look, with plenty of photos, of the El Capitan from its beginning through the very end with the startup of Amtrak.
+And, for more reading on the Santa Fe's famous El Cap you might want to consider the book Super Chief and El Capitan by author Patrick Dorin.
+The book gives a detailed, comprehensive look, with plenty of photos from its beginning through the very end with the startup of Amtrak.
 If you have any interest in the train you should definitely enjoy Mr. Dorin's books.
 If you're interested in perhaps purchasing either (or both) of these books please visit the links below which will take you to ordering information through Amazon.com, the trusted online shopping network.